 Next, every single social media outlet is vastly different.
 Each platform has its demographics and concepts.
 And when you know who is your ideal audience, you know where they are.

-Think phones are old-fashioned?
+Think wireless business phone is old-fashioned?
 Well, phone calls aren’t dead.
 And 25 percent of users claim it as the top preferred communication channel.
 It is a great go-to formal channel best used for urgent or important conversations.
 First, it’s an ideal option for less tech-savvy customers.
 Next, it lets you get detailed answers to your questions and easily ask follow-up questions.
 As a result, you get into a more natural conversation.
 And you don’t have to wait for a few minutes to get the answers.
 So, phone calls are not going away soon.

 Some sales prefer text messaging because 57% of people like to use instant messaging platforms.
 And also, they respond faster over text.
 Almost 60% of consumers reply back to a text message within 1-2 minutes on average.
 Some folks are just more responsive to business messages than phone calls.
 So, if your customers are uncomfortable with the latter, offer them options.
 And you see a better result for a lot more customers.